×

 The Hidden Cost of Not Using a Voice Over - Voquent

-In a world full of noise and everyone is scrambling to be heard.
+In a world full of noise, everyone is scrambling to be heard.

 When we think about sound, we don’t just think about the physical, sonic tones presented.
 Upon hearing a sound, you can be transported back to a memory, a smell, a place or even a particular person that may materialise in your mind.